saulshanabrook/jupyterlab-accessibility/README.md

 * You can click "watch" to get email notificiations for this group's repo, and feel free to post in the discussion!

 ### 💕 What is open source software?
-* Software is a collection of instructions for the computer, unlike hardware such as a computer mouse.
 * Open source software is public, collaborative, free code anyone can use.
-Individuals work on code contributions "locally" on their own computers and use Github to collaborate.
-Wikipedia is an example of open source, not only by sharing the information, but the code for the website is worken on in the open on Github.
+* Individuals work on code contributions "locally" on their own computers and can use platforms like Github to collaborate.
+Wikipedia is an example of open source, not only by sharing the information, but the code for the website is worked on in the open on Github.

+## 🚀 Project Jupyter

 ### ✨ What is Jupyter?
-* Jupyter is a non-profit open source software for data analysis that is worked on in the open on GitHub.
+* [Jupyter](https://jupyter.org/) is a non-profit open source software for data analysis that is worked on in the open on GitHub.
-* It is also refered to as Project Jupyter, which is an umbrella for Jupyter Notebooks, JupyterLab, JupyterHub.
 * Jupyter is a community of people who work together to improve the software.
 It doesn't belong to any one company, and is controlled democratically by groups of interested contributors like you!
 Also IBM, Amazon, Apple, Quansight, universities, etc.
+* It is also refered to as Project Jupyter, which is an umbrella for Jupyter Notebooks, JupyterLab, JupyterHub (we'll define these later).

 ### 📚 What are Jupyter Notebooks?
 * Jupyter Notebooks are used by students, teachers, researchers, statisticians, scientists, and anyone who needs to use programming to analyze data.